Wellness

 It Comforts But Does It Heal?
-Here’s the 411 on Chicken Soup’s Medicinal Properties
+Here’s the 411 on the Study-Backed Health Benefits of Chicken Soup

-Chicken soup is popular worldwide.
-From matzo ball soup (also called “Jewish penicillin“) to Chicken Caldo Verde (a Portuguese green soup), there’s a take for every regional taste.
-“Almost every culture has its own variation on chicken soup, and rightly so — it’s one of the most gratifying dishes on the face of the Earth,” chef Yotam Ottolenghi writes in The Guardian.
+Many of us know chicken soup as containing a mixture of tender poultry, vegetables, a starch like noodles or rice and broth.
+However, that’s not the only version that exists.
+From Italian penicillin (cooked pastina in chicken broth with Parmesan cheese) to Chicken Caldo Verde (a Portuguese green soup), there’s a take for every regional taste.
+“Almost every culture has its own variation on chicken soup, and rightly so—it’s one of the most gratifying dishes on the face of the Earth,” chef Yotam Ottolenghi writes in The Guardian.
+Along with its heartiness and flavor, it truly lives up to its “soup for the soul” reputation!

-As for its medicinal properties, research provides some insights.
+When it comes to the medicinal properties of chicken soup, research provides some insights.
 A study published in the CHEST Journal investigated chicken noodle soup’s widely reported anti-inflammatory effects, especially for upper respiratory tract infections.
 Researchers conducted several tests using a recipe called “Grandma’s Soup,” which contained ingredients like chicken, turnips, broth, and carrots.
 The tests were designed to evaluate the soup’s ability to inhibit neutrophil migration, the process by which white blood cells called neutrophils quickly move from bloodstream infection sites in tissue to other parts of the body.
 The authors noted that neutrophil products are strong stimulators of mucous release, which could explain why colds lead to cough and phlegm.

 Before making and enjoying your chicken noodle soup, here are a couple of tips to keep in mind.

-From scratch.
-Making your soup from scratch takes time, but it also lets you control the ingredients and make the healthiest version possible.
-Plus, you can get creative with topping ideas.
+• From scratch: Making your soup from scratch takes time, but it also lets you control the ingredients and make the healthiest version possible.
+Try this shortcut chicken noodle soup recipe, which cooks in just one pot.

 Whether you’re looking for nourishment or cold symptom mitigation this flu season, chicken soup is a therapeutic dish that’s sure to get you feeling better in no time.